RemoteSensingTools/vSmartMOM.jl/docs/src/pages/vSmartMOM/Overview.md

-# RadiativeTransfer Module Overview
+# vSmartMOM Module Overview

-The RadiativeTransfer module allows end-to-end simulation of radiative transfer (RT) throughout Earth's atmosphere and surface.
+The vSmartMOM module allows end-to-end simulation of radiative transfer (RT) throughout Earth's atmosphere and surface.
 The model we use is based on the vSmartMOM Specifically, it:

 - Enables 1D vectorized plane-parallel RT modeling based on the Matrix Operator Method
 - Incorporates fast, high fidelity simulations of scattering atmospheres containing haze and clouds, including pressure- and temperature-resolved absorption profiles of gaseous species in the atmosphere